rancher/backup-restore-operator/README.md

 - `ci.yaml` — lint, build, and integration test.
 Takes `k3s_versions` (a JSON array as a string) as a required input, so each branch can set its own K3S versions to match their respective rancher minors.
 - `head-builds.yaml` — builds and pushes the prerelease image.
-- `release.yaml` — the tag-triggered release pipeline: runs `ci.yaml`, goreleaser, image publishing, and un-drafts the GitHub release.
-Also takes `k3s_versions`, which it forwards to `ci.yaml`.

 ## Calling a workflow from a release branch